Demutualization: Building societies

 A building society is a form of mutual mortgage provision organization that emerged in the UK in the 19th century, for personal savings and home mortgages.
 For much of the 20th century, building societies had a large share of the retail savings market, and they had their zenith after the deregulation under the Building Societies Act 1986.

 Following that Act, many of the larger societies, beginning with Abbey National, the second largest, in 1989, and including the Halifax Building Society, the largest, soon converted into joint stock banking companies, some of which were subsequently acquired by other banks.
 Many societies soon became targets of speculative "carpetbaggers", who opened savings accounts in order to obtain a windfall, in cash or shares, in the event of demutualisation.

 Most of the remaining societies, such as the Nationwide Building Society, the largest remaining mutual, adopted poison pill clauses in their rules as a defense against carpetbaggers.
 These took the form of a charitable assignment provision that requires new members to assign any compensation from demutualization to charity.

 Membership associations

 The UK motorists' organization, The Automobile Association, demutualized and was purchased by Centrica plc in 1999.

 The sale was completed in July 2000 for £1.1 billion.

 Retail consumers' cooperatives

-As well as the many agricultural supply cooperatives that demutualized, a small number of general retail consumer's cooperatives have demutualized or considered demutualization.
+As well as the many agricultural supply cooperatives that demutualized, a small number of general retail consumers' cooperatives have demutualized or considered demutualization.
 In 1997, Andrew Regan launched an unsuccessful hostile takeover bid to demutualize the UK's giant Co-operative Wholesale Society, which, despite its name, was a large retailer in its own right.
 In 2007, the tiny Scottish retailer, Musselburgh and Fisherrow Co-operative Society, completed most or all of the steps necessary to demutualize.
 In 2008, a Swiss competition regulator recommended demutualization to Switzerland's leading supermarket chains, Coop and Migros.